 One of the essential components of Armenian culture is national dressing – Taraz.
 National costumes can tell a lot about the history and the culture of the country.

 Every year on August Yerevan Municipality and Teryan Cultural Center organize “Taraz fest” in Northern Avenue in order to give locals and foreigners an opportunity to learn more about Armenian culture.

 The festival usually has two parts.
-In the beginning, The History Museum shows various national costumes of different Armenian regions from different periods of times.
+In the beginning, The History Museum shows various national costumes of different Armenian regions from different periods of time.
 After the exhibition, several modern designers show modern dresses with some components of Taraz.

 During the festival, a concert of Armenian folk songs and dances is organized in order to create a more traditional atmosphere.

 As one of the most favorite dishes of Armenian people is Dolma, it’s not a surprise that we have a special festival for dolma.
-Dolma is a traditional dish which has Armenian origins.
+Dolma is a traditional dish that has Armenian origins.
 There are approximately 60 types of Armenian Dolma.

-In the most cases, dolma is made and wrapped in cabbage and grape leaves or vegetables such as pepper, eggplant, tomato.
+In most cases, dolma is made and wrapped in cabbage and grape leaves or vegetables such as pepper, eggplant, tomato.
 Dolma is filled with rice, minced meat, and other ingredients.
 If you are a vegetarian, you will like another type of Armenian dolma called “pasuts dolma.”
 Instead of meat and rice “pasuts dolma” is filled with red beans, chickpea, lentil, bulgur, tomato, and other greens.